tdiprima/NetworkGhostSentinel/docs/known_devices_mac.md

+## Populate known_devices.json on macOS

-Gotchu.
-Ultra-compressed, macOS-native, no Linux brain required. 🐻🍎
+MacOS-native, no Linux brain required. 🐻🍎

----

-## TL;DR: Populate `known_devices.json` on macOS

 ### 1️⃣ Get everyone on your Wi-Fi